kellysylvia77/HyperUFG/Readme.md

 | Edge hom. ratio, $\mathcal{H}_{edge}$ |    0.4675   |     0.3677     |     0.4857    |    0.4529   |

 # Implementing Classic HGNN Models on New Benchmark Datasets
-To ensure the reproduction of the results presented in the manuscript, we advise downloading the original codes for HGNN (Feng et al. 2019), UniGCNII (Huang and Yang 2021), ED-HNN (Wang et. al 2023) and SheafHyperGNN (Duta et al. 2023) from the following links:
+To facilitate the reproduction of the experimental results reported in the paper, we recommend utilizing the original implementations of several hypergraph neural network models, including HGNN (Feng et al., 2019), UniGCNII (Huang and Yang, 2021), ED-HNN (Wang et al., 2023), and SheafHyperGNN (Duta et al., 2023).
+The following outlines the reproduction process for each model:
-- **[HGNN](https://github.com/iMoonLab/HGNN)** can be run by accessing its original source code.
-However, to reproduce the results, you need to replace the model instantiation with `dhg.models.HGNN`, which is supplied by the **[DHG](https://github.com/iMoonLab/DeepHypergraph)**;
+- **[HGNN](https://github.com/iMoonLab/HGNN)**: The original source code for HGNN can be used, with the model instantiation replaced by `dhg.models.HGNN`, , as provided by the **[DHG](https://github.com/iMoonLab/DeepHypergraph)** library.
-- HyperGCN and UniGNN family (including UniGCN, UniSAGE, UniGAT, and UniGCNII) can be reproduced by the original codes from **[UniGNNs](https://github.com/OneForward/UniGNN)**;
+- HyperGCN and the UniGNN family (including UniGCN, UniSAGE, UniGAT, and UniGCNII) can be reproduced using the original codes from the **[UniGNN](https://github.com/OneForward/UniGNN)** repository.
-- HyperND, AllDeepSets, AllSetTransformer and ED-HNN can be reproduced by the original codes from **[ED-HNN](https://github.com/Graph-COM/ED-HNN)**;
+- HyperND, AllDeepSets, AllSetTransformer, and ED-HNN can be reproduced using the original codes available from **[ED-HNN](https://github.com/Graph-COM/ED-HNN)**.
-- **[SheafHyperGNN](https://github.com/IuliaDuta/sheaf_hypergraph_networks)** can be reproduced by accessing its original source code.
+- **[SheafHyperGNN](https://github.com/IuliaDuta/sheaf_hypergraph_networks)**: The source code for SheafHyperGNN is accessible for reproducing its results.

 The commands that we have used to execute the models and obtain the experimental results in the manuscript are detailed as follows: